xuchunyang/elisp-repl/README.md

 ## Customization

-The following user options are available, use `C-h f` to see more info.
+The following user options are available, `C-h f` to see more info.

 - `elisp-repl-prompt`
 - `elisp-repl-lexical-binding`